prolinkz/laravel/Install-laravel.md

 Run Laravel Globally via command <code> composer global require laravel/installer </code>
 composer create-project --prefer-dist laravel/laravel larainfo

-Now write the artissan command to create a new project <code> laravel new project_name </code>
+Now write the artisan command to create a new project <code> laravel new project-name </code>

-Enter into the project file via <code> cd example-app </code>
+Enter into the project file via <code> cd project-name </code>

 Run the Project via <code> php artisan serve </code> this will start the project to browse

 ### Step 2: Set Up Database Details in ENV
-Now, you have to connect the laravel app to the database, hence open the .env configuration file and add the database credentials as suggested below.
+Now, you have to connect the laravel app to the database, hence open the <b> .env </b> configuration file and add the database credentials as suggested below.

-.env
+.env file

 ```
 DB_CONNECTION=mysql